PHYSIOTHERAPY at TRIGG CHIROPRACTIC with Brigitte Newbon

 - Shoulder/rotator cuff pain and arm pain.

-What we use supervised gym programs and clinical pilates for:
+What we use clinical pilates for:

 - Strengthening the ‘core’ which includes the deep stomach muscles, deep back extensors and the gluteal stabilisers.
 A strong ‘core’ supports the spine to decrease the chance of straining the back muscles or discs resulting in back pain.
 This is important in rehabilitating a back injury as well as preventing a back injury from occurring in the first place.
 A stable core creates a solid foundation for the remaining joints in the body to move on, therefore retraining the core musculature is also a vital aspect in rehabilitation of peripheral joint injuries.